NFTMozaic/create-nft-app/README.md

       Tests  3 passed (3)
 ```

-> ![TIP]
+> [!TIP]
 > Using VS Code, you may debug tests with breakpoints using [`vitest.explorer`](https://marketplace.visualstudio.com/items?itemName=vitest.explorer) extension.
+This could be an easy way to learn about Asset Hub NFTs and SDK API.

 ### Creating collections and NFTs

-> ![NOTE]
+> [!NOTE]
 > The following guide explains the basics of NFTs and how to craft them with Unique SDK.
 You can also learn this by reviewing tests.
-If you feel comfortable with this approach – you will find them here: [src/tests/sdk.test.ts](./src/tests/sdk.test.ts)
+If you feel comfortable with this approach – you will find them at [src/tests/sdk.test.ts](./src/tests/sdk.test.ts)

 To create your NFT collection on Asset Hub, you only need one call to RPC.
 Here is how to do this with Unique SDK.